 In the Fifties both as a junior doctor and later as a young consultant, it seemed to me that success was more likely if one became totally involved in one’s job and accepted that was to be one’s way of life.
 Medicine was a very interesting and rewarding career – providing, of course, one had a supportive and understanding wife and family.
 As one senior medical writer observed it was “a way of life rather than a job”.

-Apart from annual holidays or at times of personal illness, a consultant would always be available to visit patients on a domiciliary visit or give advice on the telephone.
-There was no such thing as “off-duty”.
+Apart from annual holidays or at times of personal illness, a consultant would always be available to visit patients on a domiciliary visit or give advice on the telephone when requested by the general practitioner.
+There was no such thing as “off-duty” for consultants.
 Also general practitioners provided their own 24 hour cover or emergency call service.

 Of necessity, this degree of commitment involved the doctor’s whole family to a degree that I now wonder whether it was really fair to them.
 The family’s understanding and tolerance were essential.
 However, many doctors at that time had the consolation that medicine is vastly more interesting than most other occupations or hobbies and certainly more emotionally rewarding.
 We considered ourselves fortunate to have such an interesting and emotionally rewarding job even if the financial rewards were modest!
 It must be said that the patients and parents were more considerate and grateful in those days and the whole system was far less litigious.

-Conditions that the consultant saw frequently were as a rule well treated if indeed there was any treatment.
-However, although treatment of many conditions was limited by today’s standards, standards of history taking, physical examination of patients and note keeping were much higher than is the case today; but there was less to do for the patients and fewer complicated diagnostic and treatment procedures.
-Rarer conditions, which would now be treated by a sub-specialist such as leukaemia, rheumatoid arthritis, cystic fibrosis, renal failure to mention only a few, with hindsight did not receive the best treatment available.
-Subsequent steady improvement in outlook for many of these conditions confirms value of specialist care for many of these disorders.
+Conditions that the consultant saw frequently were as a rule well-treated if indeed there was any treatment.
+However, although treatment of many conditions was limited by today’s standards, standards of history taking, physical examination of patients and note-keeping were much higher than is the case today; but there was less to do for the patients and fewer complicated diagnostic and treatment procedures.
+Rarer conditions, which would now be treated by a sub-specialist such as leukaemia, rheumatoid arthritis, cystic fibrosis, renal failure to mention only a few, with hindsight did not always receive even the best treatment available at the time.
+Subsequent steady improvement in outlook for many of these conditions confirms the value of specialist care for many of these disorders.

-Foe example paediatricians have tended to flourish as specialists if they develop or acquire the special skills to perform a particular test or investigation – their particular “trick” so to speak!
-Other paediatric colleagues would avail themselves of this skill and refer patients for the particular test – for example jejunal biopsy, liver biopsy, upper GI and colonoscopy.
-The paediatric cardiologists led the way with their specialist investigations.
-Sometimes the patient was referred just for the test, at other times they would hand over the care of the patient to the consultant with the particular interest.
-Hence he/she would gain more experience of the disease in question.
+For example paediatricians have tended to flourish as specialists if they develop or acquire the special skills to perform a particular test or investigation – their particular “trick” so to speak useful to colleagues!
+Other paediatric colleagues would avail themselves of this skill and refer patients for the particular test – for example bronchoscopy, jejunal biopsy, liver biopsy, upper gastrointestinal endoscopy and colonoscopy.
+The paediatric cardiologists led the way with their specialist investigations of cardiac catheterisation and cardiac angiography.
+Sometimes the patient was referred just for the test, at other times the referring consultant would hand over the care of the patient to the consultant with the particular interest.
+Hence he/she would also gain more experience in management of the disease in question.

 “Intelligence is learning from experience”